Mason Adams: Christmas recording

 Adams played Mack in the episode "Miracle for Christmas" of the Grand Central Station radio series.
 In the story, Mack is an ambulance driver in a poor neighborhood, who drives an intern who turns out to be more than a doctor.
 It was repeated for six years out of popularity, and is still considered a classic from the Radio Golden Era.

 Adams achieved a bit of holiday immortality by taking part in a comedy spoof of "The Twelve Days of Christmas", called "The Chickens Are in the Chimes" (RCA Victor 74-8277, 1963).
 Recorded by Sascha Burland and the Skipjack Choir, with Adams as the lead voice, this recording was issued in 1963 on a 45 rpm record, but has never been released on compact disc.
 The recording for the "B" side was "Have Yourself a Merry Little Christmas".
 "The Chickens Are in the Chimes" has often been played over radio stations at Christmas, and became a holiday favorite ever since.

 Personal life and death

-Adams was the older brother of Dr. Herbert L. Abrams, a radiologist who helped to found International Physicians for the Prevention of Nuclear War, which was awarded the Nobel Peace Prize in 1985.
+Adams was the older brother of Dr. Herbert L. Abrams, a radiologist who helped in the founding of International Physicians for the Prevention of Nuclear War, which was awarded the Nobel Peace Prize in 1985.

 Adams married Margot Fineberg in 1958.
 The couple had a daughter, Betsy, and a son, Bill.
 Adams died on April 26, 2005, from natural causes.